metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 - `readiness_gates` (Attributes List) ReadinessGates defines pod readiness gates (see [below for nested schema](#nestedatt--spec--vmstorage--readiness_gates))
 - `readiness_probe` (Map of String) ReadinessProbe that will be added CRD pod
 - `resources` (Attributes) Resources container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ (see [below for nested schema](#nestedatt--spec--vmstorage--resources))
-- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment ormaximum number of revisions that will be maintained in the StatefulSet's revision history.Defaults to 10.
+- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment or maximum number of revisions that will be maintained in the StatefulSet's revision history.
+Defaults to 10.
-- `rolling_update_strategy` (String) RollingUpdateStrategy defines strategy for application updatesDefault is OnDelete, in this case operator handles update processCan be changed for RollingUpdate
+- `rolling_update_strategy` (String) RollingUpdateStrategy defines strategy for application updates Default is OnDelete, in this case operator handles update process Can be changed for RollingUpdate
-- `runtime_class_name` (String) RuntimeClassName - defines runtime class for kubernetes pod.https://kubernetes.io/docs/concepts/containers/runtime-class/
+- `runtime_class_name` (String) RuntimeClassName - defines runtime class for kubernetes pod. https://kubernetes.io/docs/concepts/containers/runtime-class/
 - `scheduler_name` (String) SchedulerName - defines kubernetes scheduler name
-- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the VMStorageobject, which shall be mounted into the VMStorage Pods.The Secrets are mounted into /etc/vm/secrets/<secret-name>.
+- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the VMStorage object, which shall be mounted into the VMStorage Pods.
+The Secrets are mounted into /etc/vm/secrets/<secret-name>.
-- `security_context` (Map of String) SecurityContext holds pod-level security attributes and common container settings.This defaults to the default PodSecurityContext.
+- `security_context` (Map of String) SecurityContext holds pod-level security attributes and common container settings.
+This defaults to the default PodSecurityContext.
 - `service_scrape_spec` (Map of String) ServiceScrapeSpec that will be added to vmstorage VMServiceScrape spec
 - `service_spec` (Attributes) ServiceSpec that will be create additional service for vmstorage (see [below for nested schema](#nestedatt--spec--vmstorage--service_spec))
 - `startup_probe` (Map of String) StartupProbe that will be added to CRD pod
-- `storage` (Attributes) Storage - add persistent volume for StorageDataPathits useful for persistent cache (see [below for nested schema](#nestedatt--spec--vmstorage--storage))
+- `storage` (Attributes) Storage - add persistent volume for StorageDataPath its useful for persistent cache (see [below for nested schema](#nestedatt--spec--vmstorage--storage))
 - `storage_data_path` (String) StorageDataPath - path to storage data
 - `termination_grace_period_seconds` (Number) TerminationGracePeriodSeconds period for container graceful termination
 - `tolerations` (Attributes List) Tolerations If specified, the pod's tolerations. (see [below for nested schema](#nestedatt--spec--vmstorage--tolerations))
-- `topology_spread_constraints` (List of Map of String) TopologySpreadConstraints embedded kubernetes pod configuration option,controls how pods are spread across your cluster among failure-domainssuch as regions, zones, nodes, and other user-defined topology domainshttps://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/
+- `topology_spread_constraints` (List of Map of String) TopologySpreadConstraints embedded kubernetes pod configuration option, controls how pods are spread across your cluster among failure-domains such as regions, zones, nodes, and other user-defined topology domains https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/
 - `vm_backup` (Attributes) VMBackup configuration for backup (see [below for nested schema](#nestedatt--spec--vmstorage--vm_backup))
 - `vm_insert_port` (String) VMInsertPort for VMInsert connections
 - `vm_select_port` (String) VMSelectPort for VMSelect connections
-- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment definition.VolumeMounts specified will be appended to other VolumeMounts in the VMStorage container,that are generated as a result of StorageSpec objects. (see [below for nested schema](#nestedatt--spec--vmstorage--volume_mounts))
+- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment definition.
+VolumeMounts specified will be appended to other VolumeMounts in the VMStorage container, that are generated as a result of StorageSpec objects. (see [below for nested schema](#nestedatt--spec--vmstorage--volume_mounts))
-- `volumes` (List of Map of String) Volumes allows configuration of additional volumes on the output Deployment definition.Volumes specified will be appended to other volumes that are generated as a result ofStorageSpec objects.
+- `volumes` (List of Map of String) Volumes allows configuration of additional volumes on the output Deployment definition.
+Volumes specified will be appended to other volumes that are generated as a result of StorageSpec objects.

 <a id="nestedatt--spec--vmstorage--claim_templates"></a>
 ### Nested Schema for `spec.vmstorage.claim_templates`

 Optional:

-- `api_version` (String) APIVersion defines the versioned schema of this representation of an object.Servers should convert recognized schemas to the latest internal value, andmay reject unrecognized values.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#resources
+- `api_version` (String) APIVersion defines the versioned schema of this representation of an object.
+Servers should convert recognized schemas to the latest internal value, and may reject unrecognized values.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#resources
-- `kind` (String) Kind is a string value representing the REST resource this object represents.Servers may infer this from the endpoint the client submits requests to.Cannot be updated.In CamelCase.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
+- `kind` (String) Kind is a string value representing the REST resource this object represents.
+Servers may infer this from the endpoint the client submits requests to.
+Cannot be updated.
+In CamelCase.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
-- `metadata` (Map of String) Standard object's metadata.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata
+- `metadata` (Map of String) Standard object's metadata.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata
-- `spec` (Attributes) spec defines the desired characteristics of a volume requested by a pod author.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--vmstorage--claim_templates--spec))
+- `spec` (Attributes) spec defines the desired characteristics of a volume requested by a pod author.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--vmstorage--claim_templates--spec))
-- `status` (Attributes) status represents the current information/status of a persistent volume claim.Read-only.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--vmstorage--claim_templates--status))
+- `status` (Attributes) status represents the current information/status of a persistent volume claim.
+Read-only.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--vmstorage--claim_templates--status))

 <a id="nestedatt--spec--vmstorage--claim_templates--spec"></a>
 ### Nested Schema for `spec.vmstorage.claim_templates.spec`

 Optional:

-- `access_modes` (List of String) accessModes contains the desired access modes the volume should have.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
+- `access_modes` (List of String) accessModes contains the desired access modes the volume should have.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
-- `data_source` (Attributes) dataSource field can be used to specify either:* An existing VolumeSnapshot object (snapshot.storage.k8s.io/VolumeSnapshot)* An existing PVC (PersistentVolumeClaim)If the provisioner or an external controller can support the specified data source,it will create a new volume based on the contents of the specified data source.When the AnyVolumeDataSource feature gate is enabled, dataSource contents will be copied to dataSourceRef,and dataSourceRef contents will be copied to dataSource when dataSourceRef.namespace is not specified.If the namespace is specified, then dataSourceRef will not be copied to dataSource. (see [below for nested schema](#nestedatt--spec--vmstorage--claim_templates--spec--data_source))
+- `data_source` (Attributes) dataSource field can be used to specify either: * An existing VolumeSnapshot object (snapshot.storage.k8s.io/VolumeSnapshot) * An existing PVC (PersistentVolumeClaim) If the provisioner or an external controller can support the specified data source, it will create a new volume based on the contents of the specified data source.
+When the AnyVolumeDataSource feature gate is enabled, dataSource contents will be copied to dataSourceRef, and dataSourceRef contents will be copied to dataSource when dataSourceRef.namespace is not specified.
+If the namespace is specified, then dataSourceRef will not be copied to dataSource. (see [below for nested schema](#nestedatt--spec--vmstorage--claim_templates--spec--data_source))
-- `data_source_ref` (Attributes) dataSourceRef specifies the object from which to populate the volume with data, if a non-emptyvolume is desired.
-This may be any object from a non-empty API group (noncore object) or a PersistentVolumeClaim object.When this field is specified, volume binding will only succeed if the type ofthe specified object matches some installed volume populator or dynamicprovisioner.This field will replace the functionality of the dataSource field and as suchif both fields are non-empty, they must have the same value.
-For backwardscompatibility, when namespace isn't specified in dataSourceRef,both fields (dataSource and dataSourceRef) will be set to the samevalue automatically if one of them is empty and the other is non-empty.When namespace is specified in dataSourceRef,dataSource isn't set to the same value and must be empty.There are three important differences between dataSource and dataSourceRef:* While dataSource only allows two specific types of objects, dataSourceRef  allows any non-core object, as well as PersistentVolumeClaim objects.* While dataSource ignores disallowed values (dropping them), dataSourceRef  preserves all values, and generates an error if a disallowed value is  specified.* While dataSource only allows local objects, dataSourceRef allows objects  in any namespaces.(Beta) Using this field requires the AnyVolumeDataSource feature gate to be enabled.(Alpha) Using the namespace field of dataSourceRef requires the CrossNamespaceVolumeDataSource feature gate to be enabled. (see [below for nested schema](#nestedatt--spec--vmstorage--claim_templates--spec--data_source_ref))
+- `data_source_ref` (Attributes) dataSourceRef specifies the object from which to populate the volume with data, if a non-empty volume is desired.
+This may be any object from a non-empty API group (non core object) or a PersistentVolumeClaim object.
+When this field is specified, volume binding will only succeed if the type of the specified object matches some installed volume populator or dynamic provisioner.
+This field will replace the functionality of the dataSource field and as such if both fields are non-empty, they must have the same value.
+For backwards compatibility, when namespace isn't specified in dataSourceRef, both fields (dataSource and dataSourceRef) will be set to the same value automatically if one of them is empty and the other is non-empty.
+When namespace is specified in dataSourceRef, dataSource isn't set to the same value and must be empty.
+There are three important differences between dataSource and dataSourceRef: * While dataSource only allows two specific types of objects, dataSourceRef allows any non-core object, as well as PersistentVolumeClaim objects. * While dataSource ignores disallowed values (dropping them), dataSourceRef preserves all values, and generates an error if a disallowed value is specified. * While dataSource only allows local objects, dataSourceRef allows objects in any namespaces.
+(Beta) Using this field requires the AnyVolumeDataSource feature gate to be enabled.
+(Alpha) Using the namespace field of dataSourceRef requires the CrossNamespaceVolumeDataSource feature gate to be enabled. (see [below for nested schema](#nestedatt--spec--vmstorage--claim_templates--spec--data_source_ref))
-- `resources` (Attributes) resources represents the minimum resources the volume should have.If RecoverVolumeExpansionFailure feature is enabled users are allowed to specify resource requirementsthat are lower than previous value but must still be higher than capacity recorded in thestatus field of the claim.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#resources (see [below for nested schema](#nestedatt--spec--vmstorage--claim_templates--spec--resources))
+- `resources` (Attributes) resources represents the minimum resources the volume should have.
+If RecoverVolumeExpansionFailure feature is enabled users are allowed to specify resource requirements that are lower than previous value but must still be higher than capacity recorded in the status field of the claim.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#resources (see [below for nested schema](#nestedatt--spec--vmstorage--claim_templates--spec--resources))
 - `selector` (Attributes) selector is a label query over volumes to consider for binding. (see [below for nested schema](#nestedatt--spec--vmstorage--claim_templates--spec--selector))
-- `storage_class_name` (String) storageClassName is the name of the StorageClass required by the claim.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1
+- `storage_class_name` (String) storageClassName is the name of the StorageClass required by the claim.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1
-- `volume_mode` (String) volumeMode defines what type of volume is required by the claim.Value of Filesystem is implied when not included in claim spec.
+- `volume_mode` (String) volumeMode defines what type of volume is required by the claim.
+Value of Filesystem is implied when not included in claim spec.
 - `volume_name` (String) volumeName is the binding reference to the PersistentVolume backing this claim.

 <a id="nestedatt--spec--vmstorage--claim_templates--spec--data_source"></a>